jmz456123/COSC310-A02/README.md

 	A dictionary is introduced in the project for pattern matching so that when potential spelling mistakes occur, they are handled before being interpreted by the chatbot.

 The language toolkit we used in the chatbot for sentiment-detection is Stanford NLP core.
 So far, we can only respond specifically to the sentiment.
 We cannot adjust the response very naturally.
+Here is the url:https://stanfordnlp.github.io/CoreNLP/download.html

 	The ChatBot.java is modified from the test code of A2.
 It is rewritten to have functions built in with sockets so that it can act either as a server or as a client.
 It is able to have a conversation with another chatbot.